How Identity and Access Management (IAM) secures your cloud

 1. Combining SSO and IAM

-SSO provides a unified login service for all network users.
+SSO provides cloud identity access management and a unified login service for all network users.
 Most cloud-using companies also use SSO to connect workers with cloud assets.
 However, SSO and IAM tools do not always interact seamlessly.

 A single user may have multiple roles and use different cloud workloads.
 For instance, they may be a member of several business teams.
 Each team has access to different workloads, and each workload has specific access control requirements.